Górowo Iławeckie: Early history

 The town was founded by the Teutonic Knights commander of Balga, Heinrich von Muro, on 5 February 1335 at the crossroads of Balga-Heilsberg (Lidzbark Warmiński) and Bartenstein (Bartoszyce)-Mehlsack (Pieniężno) in the heart of the Old Prussian region of Natangia.
 It was largely destroyed in the wars of 1414 and 1456.

 In 1440, the town was a founding member of the Prussian Confederation opposing the Teutonic Order.
 In 1454, King Casimir IV Jagiellon, at the request of the confederation, signed the act of incorporation of the region to the Kingdom of Poland, an event that sparked the Thirteen Years’ War (1454–1466).
 The townspeople recognized the Polish King as rightful ruler, hence the town became part of Poland.
-After the peace treaty signed in Toruń in 1466 it was part of the Kingdom of Poland as a fiefdom held by the State of the Teutonic Order, and after 1525 held by newly formed secular Ducal Prussia.
+After the Second Peace of Thorn in 1466 the Teutonic Order regained authority over the town as a fief of the Polish Crown.
+After 1525 it was held by the newly formed secular Ducal Prussia.
 After the battle of Grunwald and owing to the economic weakness following this defeat, the Teutonic Order was not able to pay off his debts to its mercenaries anymore, so the town was pawned to Nikolaus von Taubenheim in 1482.
 Throughout the centuries, the small town changed landlords, eventually the town was the property of the von Schwerin family from 1664 to 1808.

 In 1710, 767 out of ca. 1000 inhabitants died of the plague.